bryce-seefieldt/ez-txt2html/README.md

 ## Installation

-To use ezTxtToHtml, follow these steps:
+To use ez-txt2html, follow these steps:

 1. Ensure you have the latest version of Python 3 installed.